Frequently Asked Art Questions: FAAQs

-Now, when you go into a car dealership to buy a car, do you think you need to know exactly what carburetor is and how an combustion engine works or what style the exhaust system is?
-No. But you buy it because you like it, because it's in the right price range you were looking for and because how you feel when you drive it and look at it.
+When you go into a car dealership to buy a car, do you think you need to know exactly what a carburetor is or how a combustion engine works or even what style the exhaust system is?
+No. But you buy it because you like it, because it's in the right price range you were looking for and because of the way it makes you feel when you drive it and look at it.
 The same goes with art.
 You don't need to study art history to buy art.
-You don't need to know if the artist was in his or her "blue period" to purchase.
+You don't need to know if the artist was in his or her "blue period" to purchase the work.
 You just need to follow your heart.
 Follow your soul.
 And buy what you love.

-What makes a commercial gallery different from a museum gallery?
+What makes a commercial gallery different from a public or museum gallery?
 (Besides the donation box.)
 Commercial galleries are owned and operated by knowledgeable art buyers who sell art to the public.
-Each commercial gallery's collection reflects the passion and eye of the gallery owner.
-Each owner screens the artists for you so you benefit with art that is of value and is an investment.
-They have an eye for what people like to buy and they help put art lovers and artists together.
-In a museum or public gallery, you get to enjoy art from a variety of artists, over a variety of periods, that's put together by curators.
-With SPAGA galleries, you get to look, dream and actually take something home with you ("Look, it followed me home, can I keep it?")
+Each commercial gallery's collection reflects the passion and tastes of the gallery owner.
+Each owner not only screens the artists but each artwork they carry for your benefit, focusing on key pieces that are of value and worthy of your attention and investment.
+They have an eye for what people like to buy and they help to connect art lovers and artists.
+In a museum or public gallery, you can enjoy art from a variety of artists and periods, brought together by curators.
+With SaskGalleries’ galleries, you can look, dream and actually take something home with you ("Look, it followed me home, can I keep it?")

-How you frame your art is just as important as the art itself.
-Oil paintings are painted on canvas or pieces of wood, so don't put them under glass (they need to "breathe").
-A good idea is to ask about box frames (or floater frames), which are special boxes placed over the canvas that just cover the edges.
-On the other hand, watercolours, pastels, ink, charcoal and pencil drawings need to be put under glass with a mat border.
-The mat keeps the art away from the glass: so if moisture gets in, your art won't stick to the glass.
-Specific types of glass need to be used for these pieces to protect them from harmful ultraviolet (UV) rays and to keep your valuable purchase safe.
-Because you've spent the time carefully choosing your art, make sure your framer uses the right materials (such as acid-free paper mats, glazed glass, etc.) to keep your art looking as beautiful as the day you took it home.
+How you frame your art is just as important as the artwork itself.
+Custom frame shops can assist you with selecting the right frame to accent and protect your artwork.
+Oil paintings rely on canvas or a wood panel for support so don't put them under glass as they need to "breathe".
+For these artworks, you might consider a ‘floater’ frame profile which creates a special box (placed behind the canvas) that covers the side edges without touching the front surface of the canvas.
+An ‘exhibition’ frame works much the same way but is attached directly to the sides of the canvas rather than ‘floating’.
+All paperworks, on the other hand, such as watercolours, pastels, ink, charcoal and pencil drawings should be protected behind glass with either a mat border or a spacer.
+The mat or spacer keeps the art away from the glass, so if moisture gets in, your art won't stick to the glass.
+Also, depending on the type of pigments and paper used, the artwork can release various gases over time so maintaining a space between the surface of the work and the glass is important.
+Custom framers can provide you with a range of glass options to protect your paperworks from harmful ultraviolet (UV) rays and reduce or control the reflection that regular glass will have.
+Because you've spent the time carefully choosing your art, make sure your framer uses the right materials (such as acid-free mats) to keep your art looking as beautiful as the day you took it home.

 We all love bright, sunny light.
 But it can be really damaging for the art in your home.
-Direct sunlight or other harsh light can fade paintings and prints.
+Direct sunlight or other harsh lighting can fade paintings and prints.
 When you purchase your art, talk with the gallery owner.
-Let them know where you're planning on putting your art.
+Let them know where you are planning on placing your art.
 They can tell you how to protect and display it.
 Here are some easy tips to remember.
 Hang your paintings away from direct sunlight.
-Use low-wattage incandescent lighting for your paintings (there's no art-hurting ultraviolet/UV light in them).
-If you have fluorescent lights, use UV filters or sleeves or use UV glass on the art.
+Use low-wattage incandescent lighting for your paintings or, if you have fluorescent lights that can’t be changed, use UV filters or sleeves or use UV glass on the art.
 And avoid using "picture lights" that attach to the top of the frame, they can damage the art by causing localized heating.

 Some say it's our long winters (they give artists more time for making great art).
 Some say it's the light, how it changes, slants and plays with our surroundings.
 But perhaps it's because the cost of living here is easier on the pocketbook.
-Or maybe it's because we don't have to add commuting times to our day (studios are mere minutes away instead of eight subway stops).
-And some say it's because the Saskatchewan Arts Board supports many artists as they hone their craft.
-Regardless, all agree that Saskatchewan artists are as diverse as the landscape.
+Or maybe it's because we don't have to add long commute times to our day (artist studios are mere minutes away instead of eight subway stops).
+And some say it's because the Saskatchewan Arts Board (est. 1948) supports many artists as they hone their craft.
+Regardless, all agree that Saskatchewan artists are as diverse as our landscape.
 From Cypress Hills to Great Sand Hills and from the still blue deep of Thomson Lake to the untouched land in the Grasslands National Park, the land reflects the people.
 Textile artists, sculptors, painters, pottery artisans, poets, writers, dancers, musicians, filmmakers, and so many others.
 Let's face it, we just make really, really good artists here.

 Yes, a Monet costs a kajillion dollars.
 But did you know that you don't need to buy a big-name artist in order for your heart to skip a beat (or two) when you look at a piece of art?
 There are many local artists who are doing intriguing and exciting work that's affordable (and stunning).
 This is in addition to established artists whose work is already in demand nationally and internationally.
 You'd be surprised at the choice and wide range of prices available to you for buying original art.
 (Heck, you can even buy art on a payment plan, just like you would furniture or electronics.)
 Essentially, if the piece speaks to you, if you smile when you walk by it, if it makes your soul giggle, then it's a Monet to you.